ansys/pymapdl/doc/source/contribution_and_api/building_example.rst

 Example: `tecfricstir.rst <https://raw.githubusercontent.com/pyansys/pymapdl/main/doc/source/examples/technology_showcase_examples/techdemo-28/ex_28-tecfricstir.rst>`_

-It is visible at the following link: `Friction Stir Welding (FSW) Simulation <https://mapdl.docs.pyansys.com/examples/technology_showcase_examples/techdemo-28/ex_28-tecfricstir.html>`_
+Here is a link to this semi-dynamic example: `Friction Stir Welding (FSW) Simulation <https://mapdl.docs.pyansys.com/examples/technology_showcase_examples/techdemo-28/ex_28-tecfricstir.html>`_

 Recommendations
 ---------------

-As the dynamic examples are examples that have to be run at each Documentation build, make sure to make them very short.
-To get around the problem of execution time, feel free to use the static or the semi-static examples.
+As dynamic examples must run each time documentation is built, make sure that they are very short.
+To get around the problem of execution time, feel free to use static or semi-static examples.